The many routes to the ubiquitous Bradley-Terry model: Quasi-symmetry and consistent estimators

 Clearly there is no particular reason to stop after recursively considering two levels of opposition antecedents and so one might more generally consider

 This is the row sum vector of the Cesaro average for $\Hat{C}$ and so

 giving the same result as in the previous section.
-And so we have that an RPI-style rating based on win-loss ratios is a consistent estimator for the Bradley-Terry rating vector, given a Bradley-Terry data-generating process.
+And so we have that an RPI-style rating based on win-loss ratios is a consistent estimator for the Bradley--Terry rating vector, given a Bradley--Terry data-generating process.

-\subsection{``Winner stays on'' - Barker's algorithm}
+\subsection{``Winner stays on'' --- Barker's algorithm}

-It is a convention in some settings, for example pub pool tables, to play on the basis of “winner stays on”, where the winner of any match continues to play the next competitor.
-While rarely part of an official ranking system, it is intuitive that players who spend more games as “reigning champion” might be considered stronger.
+It is a convention in some settings, for example pub pool tables, to play on the basis of ``winner stays on'', where the winner of any match continues to play the next competitor.
+While rarely part of an official ranking system, it is intuitive that players who spend more games as ``reigning champion'' might be considered stronger.

 Suppose that one would like to design a ``winner stays on'' tournament with the property that the long-term proportion of time spent as the ``reigning champion'' is directly proportional to their strength.
 For a countable collection of players, let player $i$ have a specified strength of $\pi_i$.
 Denoting the indicator that player $i$ is the reigning champion after the $k^{th}$ game by $T_i^k$, then the design requirement can be specified as